Skip to main content

 • simplifying design updates

-Teams that use design tokens can manage complex design systems more effectively.
+Teams that implement design tokens effectively can manage complex design systems with greater efficiency.

 Conclusion

-As digital products continue to grow in complexity, design tokens will play an increasingly important role in modern design systems.
+As digital products continue to grow in complexity, design tokens will remain a foundational element of modern design systems.